OU football: What we learned from the Sooners' 48-14 win over UCLA, plus what did defense do for the first time in five seasons?

 “It was a very pro-OU crowd, which is something to say when you are that far away from home,” Riley said.
 “Another example of how we’re different and our fan base, kudos to them.
 I can’t tell you how much our staff and our players appreciated that.
 It was fun.”

-Hurts said the OU turnout was similar to have Alabama fans took over a road game at Vanderbilt.
+Hurts said the OU turnout was similar to how Alabama fans took over a road game at Vanderbilt.